 As in Section 1, we have three discrete, positive semigroups that are isomorphic to each other: \((R, +)\), \((S, \cdot)\), and \((T, +)\), based on a fixed, countable set \(I\).
 Recall that \(R\) is the collection of functions \(\bs{n} = (n_i: i \in I)\) from \(I\) into \(\N\) such that \(\sum_{i \in I} n_i \lt \infty\) (or equivalently \(n_i = 0\) for all but finitely many \(i \in I\)).
 If \(I\) is finite then \(R = \N^I\) the collection of all functions from \(I\) into \(\N\).
 The operation on \(R\) is ordinary pointwise addition of functions.
-The set \(S\) is the collection of products of the form \(x = \prod_{i \in I} i^{n_i}\) where \(\bs n = (n_i: i \in I) \in R\).
+The set \(S\) is the collection of commutative products of the form \(x = \prod_{i \in I} i^{n_i}\) where \(\bs n = (n_i: i \in I) \in R\).
 The representation is unique up to the ordering of the factors, so \((S, \cdot)\) is the arithmetic semigroup with \(I\) as the set of prime elements.
 Finally, \(T\) is the collection of finite multisets with elements in \(I\).
 A multiset \(a \in T\) is uniquely determined by its multiplicity function \(\bs n = (n_i: i \in I) \in R\) so that \(n_i\) is the number of times that \(i \in I\) is in \(a\).
 The operation on \(T\) is multiset addition.
-Associated with each positive semigroup is corresponding the discrete partial order graph: \((R, \le)\), \((S, \preceq)\), and \((T, \subseteq)\).
-In this section, we will need the set \[E = \{\bs n \in R: n_i \in \{0, 1\} \text{ for all } i \in I\} = \{x \in S: x \text{ is square free} \} = \{a \in T: a \text{ is an ordinary set} \} \] We also assume that we have a fixed norm \(|\cdot|\) for \((S, \cdot)\).
-Our goal in this section is to study probability distributions on the various spaces from different points of view: multisets, prime factorings, and the norm structure.
+Associated with each positive semigroup is the corresponding discrete partial order graph: \((R, \le)\), \((S, \preceq)\), and \((T, \subseteq)\).
+In this section, we will also need the set \[E = \{\bs n \in R: n_i \in \{0, 1\} \text{ for all } i \in I\} = \{x \in S: x \text{ is square free} \} = \{a \in T: a \text{ is an ordinary set} \} \] Our goal in this section is to study probability distributions on the various spaces.
 The most important special case is when \(I = \{2, 3, 5, 7, \ldots\}\), the ordinary set of prime nubmers, so that \(S = \N_+\) and \(\cdot\) is ordimary multiplcation.
 This semigroup \((\N_+, \cdot)\) is the standard arithmetic semigroup.
+In Section 4, we will study probability distribution on \((S, \cdot)\) that are based on Dirichlet series which in turn requires the norm structure on \((S, \cdot)\).

 As usual, we assume that we have a probability space \((\Omega, \ms F, \P)\) in the background.
 Suppose that \(\bs N = (N_i: i \in I)\) is a random variable in \(R\), so that \(N_i\) is a random variable in \(\N\) for \(i \in I\), and \(\sum_{i \in I} N_i \lt \infty\) with probability 1.
 Of course, \(\bs N\) defines a random product of prime elements \(X = \prod_{i \in I} i^{N_i}\) in \(S\), and a random, finite multiset \(A\) in \(T\) with multiplicity function \(\bs N\).
 Our first step is to give a condition so that \(\bs N\) amd hence \(X\) and \(A\) are well defined.
 We start with a standard result from analysis.